Design Operation Framework at Smule

 With the momentum from other design missions and promising progress on the component-ization of the new design, we have gotten the buy-in from the heads of Engineer team and have started prototyping with engineer architects to explore tech details.

-By now, we're marching towards this new design operation framework with fruitful results for the four missions in logical order, and have been sharing the progress with the whole company, which excites people and creates a momentum to get there.
+By now, we're marching towards this new design operation framework with fruitful results for the four missions in a logical order, and have been sharing the progress with the whole company, which excites people and enhances the momentum to get there.